Elango-Kannan-00/BYLD-Assignment/README.md

 - No async job queue for dividend processing
 - No explicit transaction-history endpoint beyond the buy/sell operations

-## What I Would Do With 2 More Days

-- Add authentication and portfolio ownership checks
-- Add pagination, filtering, and sort options for holdings and dividends
-- Add Docker and a one-command local bootstrap
-- Add CI with linting, formatting, and test coverage reporting
-- Add integration tests against a real PostgreSQL instance
-- Add richer portfolio analytics such as realized gain/loss and allocation breakdowns

 ## AI Usage

 AI was used during development.
 The prompt history and AI contribution notes are documented in [`AI_LOG.md`](c:/Users/Elango Kannan/Downloads/BYLD-Portfolio API/AI_LOG.md).